 Is the aid listed on your award letter renewable for four years?
 Could it change?
 Will your financial aid package from each school remain consistent from one year to the next?
 Knowing this will help you determine if your unmet cost could change in future years.
 And speaking of...

 Plan for all 4 years!

 As you compare your award letters, be sure to plan for all four years of your education.
-Remember that your unmet cost for the 2014-2015 school year will likely be similar to the unmet cost for the next three years as well.
-If your family financial situation remains the same, DU will make every effort to provide you with a similar financial aid package each year, provided you apply for aid on time and there are not significant changes in available federal and state funding.
+Remember that your unmet cost for the 2015-2016 school year will likely be similar to the unmet cost for the next three years as well.
+If your family's financial situation remains the same, DU will make every effort to provide you with a similar financial aid package each year, provided you apply for aid on time and there are no significant changes in available federal and state funding.
 Find out if other schools will make a similar effort.

 Consider value as well as cost.

-We know that sometimes a competing school's financial aid award is more generous, and that certainly justifies consideration.
+We know that cost and award packages vary from institution to institution, and that certainly justifies consideration.
 However, we also believe in the value of a DU education, and that should warrant your consideration as well.

-- the financial aid award offers from each school, and
+- the financial aid award offers from each institution, and

 - the cost of attendance for each school (which should include tuition, fees, room and board as well as indirect costs like personal and transportation expenses).